mattlord/myarbitratord/README.md

   -mysql_user string
     	The mysql user account to be used when connecting to any node in the cluster (default "root") -seed_host string
-    	IP/Hostname of the seed node used to start monitoring the Group Replication cluster -seed_port string
+    	IP/Hostname of the seed node used to start monitoring the Group Replication cluster (Required Parameter!)
+  -seed_port string
     	Port of the seed node used to start monitoring the Group Replication cluster (default "3306")
 ```